 Above all, pound home the correlations that can no longer be denied.
 Except under Eisenhower, and a couple of years of Reagan, things generally go far worse under Republican rule than when Dems are in charge.
 Fight "stories" with facts.

-Or: Launch a peace and love offensive aimed at Tehran.
 Think Nixon-to-China.
 The Iranian people are ready.
 At least the students and urban folk are, plus several million expatriates.
-All intelligence info and polls show that they are sick and tired of the mullahs and only Condi Rice's incessant saber rattling has sufficed to drive them into the arms of the islamists time and again.
-In fact, nothing terrifies the mullahs more than an American charm offensive... starting with the one thing that the Iranians have demanded since 1979 -- an apology for the Shah.
+All intelligence info and polls show that they are sick and tired of the mullahs and only the GOP's incessant saber rattling has sufficed to drive them into the arms of the islamists time and again.
+In fact, nothing terrifies the mullahs more than an American charm offensive... starting with the one thing that the Iranians have demanded since 1979 — an apology for the Shah.
 (What would it cost us?)
 Timed and phrased right, this can be done without sacrificing US honor or prestige... and might even help the moderate, Khatami, get back into power.
 And if we're snubbed?
 It will hurt us HOW, to be seen earnestly trying for friendship?

 Only remember who you'll cross if you do this!
 Not only the mullahs, but the Saudis, as well.
-The reason they ordered Condi's saber-rattling is clear: Fear of a restored friendship between America and Iran.
+The reason they ordered Condi Rice's saber-rattling is clear: Fear of a restored friendship between America and Iran.

-And now, just to prove that I'm not biased in favor of the (fictitious) "left"... here's a far more "rightward" (but reasonable) crackpot item from my 2006 article:
+And now, just to prove that I'm not biased in favor of the (fictitious) "left"... here's a far more "rightward" (but reasonable) crackpot item:

 Wait!
 Don't leave!
 Please stop and think about it.
 What deed could possibly embarrass the GOP more than pointing out half a dozen solemn promises from the "contract" that Republicans betrayed?
 Here are the "good parts" of that Contract that the GOP never kept: